sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

 ## Example: Netlify

 [Netlify](https://www.netlify.com/) is a hosting platform for static websites, and offers the simplest integration possible.
-You just need to paste your deploy validator URL into the Notifications section of your site, like this:
+You just need to paste your automatic validator URL into the Notifications section of your site, like this:

 ![Netlify integration](img/netlify-integration.png)